Raynia-Book/design-application/api/v1/user/updateInfo.md

 * Endpoint will ignore irrelevant and read-only data such as parameters that don't exist, or fields that are not editable like `id` or `email`.
-* Similar to the `GET` endpoint for the User, if the User does not have a UserInfo instance, then one will be created for them.